Understanding Users' Interaction with Login Notifications: Introduction

-Our results suggest that login notifications are not, \emph{per~se}, a net positive for online account security.
-We find only $\frac{1}{5}$ of the participants who should have changed their password to protect their account actually did.
-While participants appreciate when companies decide to monitor their accounts for incidents, services that send notifications for every login can cause warning fatigue.
-We find malformed login notifications and current anti-phishing advice problematic and give clear recommendations for service providers to improve their notifications.
-While login notifications can help to reinforce account security, we think that protecting their accounts by identifying malicious logins should not be the sole responsibility of the user and highlight the need for better notifications.
+Analyzing 72 real-world notifications revealed malformed login notifications and problematic anti-phishing advice.
+Our user study shows that login notifications contribute to account security, yet our results suggest room for improvement.
+We find that only 22\% of the participants who should have changed their password to protect their account did.
+While participants appreciate when companies decide to monitor their accounts for incidents, services that send notifications for every, or almost every login in a ``better safe than sorry'' manner contribute to warning fatigue.
+We give clear recommendations for service providers to improve their notifications.
+While login notifications can help reinforce account security, protecting their accounts by identifying malicious logins should not be solely the user's responsibility.